tests-always-included/complexion/README.md

 Usage
 -----

 Install the code using `npm`, `bower` or possibly just clone the repository.
 Then, use the library in your JavaScript.
-There is UMD markup which should make this library available under any module system that you prefer to use.
+There is UMD markup (via [FidUmd]) that should make this library available under any module system that you prefer to use.

 Define what the token types are and how to match them.
 After this, you are ready to parse things.
 Let's take this simple example where I can only parse newlines (CR or LF) and the word "special".